krestfield/docs/ezsign/ezsign_properties.md

 ### Server Properties

+The following settings dictate what ports and interfaces the server listens on and other settings that are relevant to the running server, rather than individual channels

 | Property                             | Description                                                  | Example      |
 | ------------------------------------ | ------------------------------------------------------------ | ------------ |
 | server.bindIpAddress|The interface/IP Address the server will bind to. *If omitted the server will listen on all available interfaces*|10.100.15.32|